-Like the SBE 16 SEACAT family, the SBE 37 MicroCATs have integral T and C sensors, and may also be equipped with a pressure sensor.
-The MicroCAT comes in three main types:
+Like the SBE 16 SeaCAT family, the SBE 37 MicroCATs have integral T and C sensors, and may also be equipped with a pressure sensor.
+It comes in three main types:

-- The SM has memory, batteries, and a serial interface (RS-232 or RS-485).
-It is meant for moorings that do not require communication with the surface during deployment. - The SI has memory and a serial interface (RS-232 or RS-485), but no batteries.
-It is intended for ROVs, submarines, etc. as a companion for instruments requiring T and C, such as acoustic Doppler profilers or optical instruments. - Note: Memory was added in 2008. - The IM has memory, batteries, and an inductive modem for communications in real-time with the surface.
+- SM has memory, batteries, and serial interface (RS-232 or RS-485).
+It is meant for moorings that do not require communication with the surface during deployment.
+SMP and SMP-ODO are available with SDI-12 interface in addition to RS-232. - SI has memory and serial interface (RS-232 or RS-485), but no batteries.
+It is intended for ROVs, submarines, etc. as a companion for instruments requiring T and C, such as acoustic Doppler profilers or optical instruments.
+Note: Memory was added in 2008. - IM has memory, batteries, and an inductive modem for communications in real-time with the surface.

-All three types of MicroCAT are available with an integral pump (SMP, SIP, and IMP), which provides improved anti-foul protection.
+All three types of MicroCAT are available with:

-All three types of MicroCAT are also available with an integral pump and an Integrated Dissolved Oxygen sensor (SMP-IDO, SIP-IDO, and IMP-IDO).
+- An integral pump (SMP, SIP, and IMP), which provides improved anti-foul protection - An integral pump and an Integrated Dissolved Oxygen sensor (SMP-IDO, SIP-IDO, and IMP-IDO) [SBE 43 DO sensor] - An integral pump and an Optical Dissolved Oxygen sensor (SMP-ODO, SIP-ODO, and IMP-ODO) [SBE 63 DO sensor] SIP-ODO coming soon

-All MicroCATs have a 250-meter plastic or 7000-meter titanium housing.
+All MicroCATs have a 350-meter plastic or 7000-meter titanium housing.